willzywiec/criticality/README.md

 # criticality

-A collection of functions for modeling fissile material operations in nuclear facilities.
+A collection of functions for modeling fissile material operations in nuclear facilities

 ## Install the latest release from GitHub:
 ```r